alimohebbi/test-reuse-study/semantic_matching_evaluator/evaluator/README.md

 custom-intersection-android-wm already exist
 ```

 >Note: You can run the framework only for one (or more) configuration.
-To do so you should comment all the instances of the four components in the config file except the one you like to evaluate.
-Remove the intermediary and the final result related to the configuration.
-Then run the framework.